kevinkhill/eleventy-plugin-scad/README.md

   - `openscad` - or in a bin folder and available on your `$PATH`
   - Can also be set with the environment variable `ELEVENTY_SCAD_LAUNCH_PATH`
 - **theme**: Use one of the [W3C Core Styles](https://www.w3.org/StyleSheets/Core/) as a theme
-  - Traditional, Modernist, Midnight, Chocolate, Oldstyle, Steely, Swiss, Ultramarine
+  - Options: Traditional, Modernist, Midnight, Chocolate, Oldstyle, Steely, Swiss, Ultramarine
   - Preview the themes with the [W3C Core Style Sampler](https://www.w3.org/StyleSheets/Core/preview)
   - Can also be set with the environment variable `ELEVENTY_SCAD_THEME`
 - **layout**: Use a custom layout for the scad files